ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/7-ChangeLog.md

 17. Redcaps are more dangerous.
 18. Removed Controlled Chaos from the goblin priestess.
 19. Lorroakan, Balthazar, and Carrion received several passives similar to those that a wizard or sorcerer would get from competitive magic item choices.
+20. Refactored who has what passives from the Mage Slayer feat, now that it works much differently.

 **Other Changes**
 1. Added Gear Revised Rings.